 The present Franciscan community

 The present FMM community is the only community of religious sisters on the islands.
-At the moment, it is made up of five sisters of four nationalities: Flemish, Maltese, Irish and Korean, ranging from 50 to 89 years of age.
+At the moment, it is made up of five sisters of five nationalities: Flemish, Maltese, Irish, Sri Lankan and Korean, ranging from 38 to 85 years of age.
 The primary mission of the sisters is to proclaim the Good News of Jesus Christ; to support the small Catholic community on the islands; and to represent the Catholic Church on the way towards Christian unity.
 One of the sisters continues to work in the kindergarten established by the FMM.
 The school and crèche were handed over to Tórshavn Town Council during the 1980´s.
 The sisters are also engaged in a variety of other apostolates: education; faith formation; prayer groups; inter-church activities; visiting the sick and the elderly; welcoming various groups; service of the poor.

 Although the work of the sisters is important, two other aspects of their lives are equally important: their life of prayer and their community life.
 The sisters pray together at least twice a day in the name of the Church, for the local community and for the needs of the world.
 They also set aside times for personal prayer each day, as well as having more intense periods of prayer throughout the year.
 They come together regularly for meals, recreation, meetings and reflection.
 It is here that the sisters find the strength to live their calling as Franciscan Missionaries of Mary.